 DOUBLE MITTENS by Roni Knutson

-These are very nice fitting, double mittens, that pull apart for drying. (updated with photos May 18, 2004)
+These are very nice fitting, double mittens, that pull apart for drying.
+More photos at the bottom of the page showing how I sew them up.

-Yarn Originally made in Newry or Linwood by Spinrite Yarns - approximately 3 ozs of main colour (two strands used throughout) or any other 2/16 used double.
-Since this yarn is no longer available, 4 ply yarn will give approximately the same result.
-Small amounts of contrast for fairisle and small amounts of crochet cotton.
+Materials Originally made in Newry 2/16 or Linwood 2/16 by Spinrite Yarns - approximately 3 ozs (85 grams) of main colour (two strands used throughout) or any other 2/16 used double.
+Since this yarn is no longer available, 4 ply yarn will give approximately the same result (tension should be matched).
+Small amounts of contrast are needed for fairisle and small amounts of crochet cotton.

 Note If you are using an electronic together with a rib transfer carriage I would advise removing the N1 cam.
 The pattern will automatically default to centre and it'll be one less thing you'll have to think about.